livseibert5/BreakoutGame/doc/PLAN.md

 #### Game Controller
 This class would be used to oversee the main functionality of the entire game.
-Accordingly, it would need to have a function to detect collisions between the ball and the brick.
+Accordingly, it would need to have a function to detect collisions between the ball and the bricks.

 #### Powerup
 This class would be for the power-up objects.
 Since the power-up released from each power-up